Bad for Each Other: Plot

-Joan confronts Tom and explains Jim's inspirational story and Tom agrees to sends Jim to see Dr. Lester Scobee (Rhys Williams, who cares for the miners of Coalville and their families.
+Joan confronts Tom and explains Jim's inspirational story and Tom agrees to send Jim to see Dr. Lester Scobee, who cares for the miners of Coalville and their families.
 Jim is hired and starts to see more and more cases of men from the mine developing lung conditions.
 He approaches Tom with some X-rays.
 Before Tom can review the X-rays, he gets a call from Helen who is with her aunt who has become ill.
-Tom rushes out and after examining Helen's rich and influential aunt, Mrs. Roger Nelson (Marjorie Rambeau), discovers that she is extremely ill and in dire need of emergency surgery.
-Mrs Nelson insists on not proceeding until she sees her personal physician Dr Gleeson.
-Tom explains to Gleeson that the surgery is required and Gleeson admits that he is not equipped to perform surgery and that he actually hasn't performed any surgery in over 10 years.
+Tom rushes out and after examining Helen's rich and influential aunt, Mrs. Roger Nelson, discovers that she is ill and in dire need of emergency surgery.
+Mrs. Nelson insists on not proceeding until she sees her personal physician Dr. Gleeson.
+Tom explains to Gleeson that the surgery is required, and Gleeson admits that he is not equipped to perform surgery and that he actually has not performed any surgery in over ten years.
 Instead, his former partner had been the surgeon.
-Tom performs the surgery successfully saving Mrs Nelson and Gleeson urges Tom to allow him to take credit.
-Later Joan upbraids Tom for his unethical behavior and quits the surgery.
+Tom performs the surgery, saving Mrs. Nelson, and Gleeson urges Tom to allow him to take credit.
+Tom resists at first but eventually agrees to do this.
+Later, Joan upbraids Tom for this unethical behavior and quits the surgery.

 Gleeson decides to charge Mrs. Nelson an exorbitant fee, which he splits with Tom.
 Mrs. Nelson later learns that it was Tom who performed her operation and questions his ethics.
 Before Tom can defend himself, he is called away to help at a mine explosion at Coalville.
-Tom enters the mine and joins Jim treating and rescuing miners far underground.
+Tom enters the mine and joins Jim treating and rescuing miners underground.
 They rescue the miners, but Jim is fatally injured.
 Tom tells Helen he is quitting the Pittsburgh clinic to work in Coalville.
 Helen tells him she cannot live there, so they reluctantly part.
 Tom arrives at his new office to find Joan already at work.